iu2frl/iu2frl-civ/docs/developers.md

 generic = "iu2frl_civ.devices.generic"
 ic7300 = "iu2frl_civ.devices.ic7300"
 ic706_mkii = "iu2frl_civ.devices.ic706_mkii"
-new_device = "iu2frl_civ.devices.new_device"  # New entry for the plugin
+newdevice = "iu2frl_civ.devices.newdevice"  # New device that was just added
 ```

 ### 4. Create a test script

 To test the new device, create a new test script in the `tests` folder.
 This script should import the new device and test its functionality.
 Testing should be done without building the package.

+> [!WARNING]
+> Make sure to uninstall any version of the library that was previously installed using `pip uninstall iu2frl-civ` or the newly created device will be ignored

-- You can copy the `fake.py` script as a template.
+- Copy the `fake.py` script as a template and paste it as `newdevice.py` in the `tests` folder.
-- If you have a real device, you can test the new device by running the test script and checking the output.
+- Test the new device by running the `newdevice.py` test script and checking the output (without building the package yet).
-  - Make sure the `Fake` parameter is set to **False** in the `DeviceFactory.get_repository` method.
-- Test the new device by running the test script and checking the output (without building the package yet).
+  - If you have a real device, you can test the new device by running the test script and checking the output by setting the `Fake` parameter to **False** in the `DeviceFactory.get_repository` method.
-  - Make sure to uninstall any version of the library that was previously installed using `pip uninstall iu2frl-civ`

 ### 5. Manual build procedure

 Before sending the merge request, please try to build the package locally and make sure everything works

+> [!WARNING]
+> Make sure to uninstall any version of the library that was previously installed using `pip uninstall iu2frl-civ` or the newly created device will be ignored

 1. Move to the root directory of the project (where the `pyproject.toml` file is located)
 2. Install the build tools: `python -m pip install --upgrade build`